sdiehl/zero-to-qed/docs/src/01_introduction.md

 > This is the beta release.
 There are bound to be typos, errors, and rough edges.
 If you spot something, send a PR on [GitHub](https://github.com/sdiehl/zero-to-qed).

 > [!TIP]
-> This article series is itself a Lean project.
-Every code sample, every proof, every theorem is extracted from source files that the Lean compiler typechecks on every build.
-The text you are reading is backed by machine-verified code in the [GitHub repository](https://github.com/sdiehl/zero-to-qed).
-Call it a literate proof.
+> This article is itself a giant checkable theorem.
+Every code sample, every proof, every definition is extracted from source files that the Lean compiler typechecks on every build.
+If the article compiles, the theorems are valid.
+The full source lives in the [GitHub repository](https://github.com/sdiehl/zero-to-qed).

 ## What This Series Covers